 The uppers are decently durable – and stronger than other models we tested – thanks to a combination of leather and mesh, and the TPU toe cap adds a bit of extra protection.

-HOKA offers solid traction on this model, with a chunky lug pattern that bites the ground for excellent grip on rocks and roots.
-The Gore-Tex liner gives reliable waterproofing in wet conditions, and a rockered heel makes them outstanding for daily use in a variety of trail conditions, whether you’re on the third day of a muddy route or tackling a local trail in wet conditions.
+This model offers solid traction, with a chunky lug pattern that bites the ground for excellent grip on rocks and roots.
+The GORE-TEX liner gives reliable waterproofing in wet conditions, and a rockered heel makes them outstanding for daily use in a variety of trail conditions, whether you’re on the third day of a muddy route or tackling a local trail in wet conditions.

 But, for the price, the Anacapa 2 is one of the most spendy pairs of shoes on this list.
 Because of its wider fit, HOKA’s extended heel, and unique aesthetic, we found the Anacapa’s might take a bit of time to get used to.

-Though they are a bit more expensive, the HOKA Anacapa 2s offers top-tier comfort and durability.
+Though they are more expensive, the HOKA Anacapa 2 offers top-tier comfort and durability.
 If you need a new go-to waterproof hiker with great support and protection for 3-season hiking, these are worth a closer look.

 Best Lightweight Trail Runners for Long Distances